© Mapbox · © OpenStreetMap contributors · Boundary data © Cadw

 Craig y Bwlch round cairn is a scheduled monument protected by Cadw under reference GM564.
 View the official record →

-Craig y Bwlch round cairn is a Prehistoric funerary monument located in Wales, designated as a Scheduled Ancient Monument under the reference Cadw SAM GM564.
+Craig y Bwlch round cairn is a Neolithic or Bronze Age funerary monument located in Wales, designated as a scheduled ancient monument under the Cadw reference GM564.
 It is designated a Scheduled Ancient Monument by Cadw under reference GM564.

 Craig y Bwlch round cairn dates from the prehistoric period, and is classified as a round cairn.
-It is one of over 32,000 scheduled monuments protected across Britain.
+It is one of over 32,000 scheduled monuments protected across the UK.

 Craig y Bwlch round cairn is a Scheduled Ancient Monument, legally protected by Cadw — the body responsible for designating and safeguarding heritage sites in Wales.
 The official designation reference is GM564.